-If you are traveling in East Iceland, here are several hiking trails you could try:
+If you are traveling to East Iceland, there are several hiking trails definitely worth trying:

 - Storurd, a remote valley located in Mt.
 Dyrfjoll; the trail takes five to seven hours to finish; the elevation gain is estimated 600m (1968 ft).

 - Mt Snaefell, the hiking trail starts from the Snaefellsskali Hut, a small mountain hut at the foot of Mt Snaefell; it takes six to seven hours to the top; suitable for experienced hikers.